phillycommunitywireless/phillycommunitywireless/content/en/resources.md

 **Schedule**: Classes start February 1st, 2022: Tuesdays, Wednesdays, Thursdays: 5:00-7:00pm
 **Register**: call 215-571-4056, email: bflcdornsifecenter@drexel.edu

+## Public Computing Centers
+**Location**: All over the city
+**Description**: For more info, visit the [city website](https://www.phila.gov/2022-02-18-public-computing-center-in-west-philadelphia-is-a-model-for-digital-equity-and-literacy/).

+## Tech Tutoring: Digital Navigators (English and Spanish)
+**Location**: Online/Over the phone
+**Description**: Designed to assist the local community members in Philadelphia, with information on Internet access and basic technical support issues.
+**Register**: For contact information about the Digital Navigator program's at Drexel's Excite Center, Beyond Literacy, and SEAMAAC, see the [city's website](https://www.phila.gov/2020-06-23-call-a-digital-navigator-today/).

 ## Digital Literacy Training - Generations on Line:
 **Location**: Generations on Line website
 **Description**: Generations on Line can guide someone who has never touched a computer learn to use the Internet, email, texting, photos, apps, videochats, and all the basic tools, including voice recognition, to participate in the cyber world of endless possibilities.